ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 - "The `singularity` command can be used to pull images from Singularity Hub and run a container from an image file."
 ---

-This section of the course on Singularity will build on the experience you've gained with Docker and introduce you to another container platform - [Singularity](https://sylabs.io/singularity/) - demonstrating how to set up, use and work with Singularity.
+This section of the course on Singularity will build on the experience you've gained with Docker and introduce you to another container platform - [Singularity](https://sylabs.io/singularity/) - demonstrating how to set up and use Singularity.

 The Singularity material comprises 4 episodes, split into 2 parts: